-For some objects, such as common plastics and other insulators, being non-conductors grounding cannot remove an electrostatic charge because there is no pathway which is conductive enough to reduce the charge in a reasonable time.
+For some objects, such as common plastics and other insulators, being non-conductors, grounding cannot remove an electrostatic charge because there is not a pathway conductive enough to reduce the charge in a reasonable time.
 If the object cannot be eliminated from the EPA, ionization can be used to neutralize charges on these insulators.
 The ionization process generates negative and positive ions.
 The like charged ions are repelled from a charged object while the opposite charged ions are attracted to the surface of a charged object, therefore neutralizing the object (see Figure 1).
-If the ionizer is balanced, the net charge is zero.
+A balanced Ionizer, with limits set forth in Table 3 of ANSI/ESD S20.20, will effectively produce both negative and positive ions which will result in a net charge of zero.

 6. Protect Products

 Our final ESD control principle is to prevent discharges that do occur from reaching susceptible parts and assemblies.
 There are a variety of ESD control packaging and material handling products to use both inside and outside the EPA.
-One way is to protect ESD sensitive products and assemblies with proper grounding or shunting that will “dissipate” any discharge away from the product.
-A second method is to package, to store, or to transport ESD sensitive products in packaging that is low charging and are conductive/dissipative so can remove charges when grounded.
-In addition to these properties, packaging used to move ESD sensitive items outside the EPA should have the ESD control property of “discharge shielding”.
+One way is to protect ESDS items with proper grounding or shunting that will “dissipate” any discharge away from the product.
+A second method is to package, store, or transport ESDS items in packaging that is low charging and conductive/dissipative so it can dissipate charges when grounded.
+In addition to these properties, packaging used to move ESDS items outside the EPA should have the control property of “discharge shielding”.
 These materials should effectively shield the product from charges and discharges, as well as reduce the generation of charge caused by any movement of product within the container.

 While these six principles may seem rather basic, they can guide us in the selection of appropriate materials and procedures to use in effectively controlling ESD.
 In most circumstances, effective programs will involve all of these principles.
 No single procedure or product will do the whole job; rather effective static control requires a full ESD control program.